Open-Notice/CR-Spec/mvcr-0.6.md

 | Trusted Services | Trust Framework Extensions |
 | Usability | Extensions that increase usability and adoption of the consent receipt |

-### Core Extensions
+### Jurisdictional Extensions

 In each jurisdiction, there are sensitive types of personal information found in privacy and data protection law.
 Each sensitive type has prescribed contextual requirements that needs to be included in a notice.
-Core extensions can be added to the MVCR to meet complex notice requirements and meet the requirements of multiple regulatory jurisdictions.
+Jurisdictional extensions can be added to the MVCR to meet complex notice requirements and the requirements of multiple regulatory jurisdictions.

-Core extensions can be used by data controllers to localise the use of consent notices for greater usability,  to specific operational contexts and more granular applications of enforcement.
+Jurisdictional extensions may be used by data controllers to localise the use of consent notices for greater usability, to specific operational contexts, and for more granular applications of enforcement.

-### Operational Context (OC): Legal Requirement for the MVCR Context
+### Operational Context (OC)

-In the MVCR spec this is a checklist of provisions to guide the fairness of consent harvesting, the usability of a consent notice and to ensure its compliance.

-As a part of creating a receipt for a data subject an organisation displays that they have agreed to implement (or not), the OC requires a checklist accompany the receipt.
-This functions as a flag: yes or no,  If yes, then there is a self assertion that the notice will be provided in a fair manner with all of the required considerations as prescribed in law in that jurisdiction.
+As a part of creating a receipt for a Data Subject (DS), the OC requires that a checklist accompany the receipt.
+This functions as a flag: YES or NO. If YES, then there is a self-assertion that the notice will be provided in a fair manner with all of the required considerations as prescribed in law in that jurisdiction.
 This is then reflected on the consent receipt.

+[HF: The mention of a checklist that functions as a single-value flag doesn't make sense.
+Should this be something other than a checklist?
+For example, perhaps a set of variables that have separate fields for context and action.
+Example: OC_context=UK;notice_provided=yes/no]

-Instructions: This is a self asserted option, the Operational Context is a yes or no flag that the receipt provisioner turns on or off.
-Operational context is dependent on the location of consent, the use of personal data, the origin of the data, and type of data provided.
-As Context of a consent can vary significantly operational requirements will also vary.
+  Instructions: This is a self-asserted option.
+The Operational Context is a YES or NO flag that the receipt provisioner turns on or off.
+Operational Context is dependent on the location of consent, the use of personal data, the origin of the data, and type of data provided.
+Operational requirements can vary significantly as the context of the MVCR changes with different jurisdictions.

 ### Fair & Reasonable Consent Conditions
-Here is a beginning to  a checklist of elements for Operational Consent
+Here is a beginning to a list of elements for Operational Consent

 | Context: Location Specific | Description | UK | EU | USA | Canada |
 | ---- | ---- | ---- | ---- | ---- | ---- |